Captain Paul G Forsberg – Owner/Operator of the Viking Fleet

 A brief history of the story so far…..

-At 12 years of age I owned my own 24 ft. boat in Montauk.
+At 12 years of age, I owned my own 24-ft. boat in Montauk.
 I worked in various commercial fisheries from 1951 to 1957.
-In 1957, at the age of 18, I received my 100-Ton Captains License.
+In 1957, at the age of 18, I received my 100-Ton Captain’s License.
 From 1957 to 1959 I ran my own charter fishing boat.
-From 1959 to 1991, I was involved in the party boat fishing business in Montauk during the summers.
-During the winters I worked on commercial draggers.
+From 1959 to 1991, I was involved in the party boat fishing business in Montauk during the summer.
+During the winter, I worked on commercial draggers.

-The Viking Fleet, which is a year-round operation, consists of three party fishing boats, one highspeed ferry, 1 commercial fishing vessel, 1 cruise vessel and the Viking Fivestar available for private charter and offshore open trips.
+The Viking Fleet, which is a year-round operation, consists of three party fishing boats, one highspeed ferry, one commercial fishing vessel, one cruise vessel and the Viking Fivestar, available for private charter and offshore open trips.

 Currently Viking Fleet operates fishing boats out of Montauk NY, Tarpon Springs FL and New Bedford MA.

 I am proudly holding issue 11 (55 years plus!) of my 100-Ton Captain’s License and continue to run the boats in New York and Florida.
 Fishing is in my blood; it is how my family have provided for ourselves and our many full-time employees.
 Fishing and operating our ferry boats is not a part-time or second career for any us — it is what we do.
 For this reason, I continue to fight tirelessly on my own time and at my own expense for the rights of recreational fishermen everywhere.

 Captain Paul is currently based in Tarpon Springs, FL, where he lives with his lady, Patricia.
 He spends time on the Viking Freedom, a sail-assisted commercial research vessel, that he uses to research virgin grounds.
 In 1996 Captain Paul found some fantastic new porgy grounds in New Bedford, MA, and since then we have been fishing every year out of New Bedford.